This program is currently on hold – click here for more information.

 Founder of Tima Winter Inc.

 Through the Mel Ferris Scholarship, CAF has supported over 120 outstanding university students in California with over $211,000 in financial assistance offsetting the costs of their architectural education.
-In 2013, the program has been modified to place greater emphasis on sustainable design.
+Recently, the program has been modified to place greater emphasis on sustainable design.
 Students are required to submit clearly articulated descriptions of energy conserving measures and design objectives.